stdevelopr/trading-binary-linear-regression/README.md

 So, running this strategy in one dataset without caring about the parameters will probably result in loss most of the time.
 After adjusting the parameters it was possible to find a combination that resulted in a positive win ratio of 4.9%.
+It was noted that the entry points were few, however.